SEND Information Report 2019-20

-The termly systems and processes for monitoring and assessing all pupils gives us all ( pupils, parents, class teachers, senior management and the Head) regular feedback on progress that the pupil is making, and allows us to step in and make changes if necessary.
+The termly systems and processes for monitoring and assessing all pupils gives us all (pupils, parents, class teachers, senior management, Governors and the Head) regular feedback on progress that the pupil is making, and allows us to step in and make changes if necessary.
 This cycle of planning, doing, assessing and reviewing forms a graduated approach to supporting all pupils to achieve their best.
-The 2017-18 timetable for Inclusion monitoring can be found here.

 What are Special Educational Needs and Disabilities?

 We refer to the term “Special Educational Needs” if a pupil has ongoing significantly greater difficulty in learning than the majority of children of his or her age in one or more areas.
 A pupil has a disability if there is a condition which prevents or hinders him or her from making use of educational facilities of a kind generally provided in schools.
 The difficulty or disability may relate to:

 What should you do if you have concerns about your child at school?